CLINIC ATTENDANCE PROTOCOL

 - If you are over 70, have a long-term condition, are pregnant or have a weakened immune system, please refer to medical advice.

-- Check your temperature before you leave home.
+- Check your temperature.
 You should not plan to attend the clinic if you have a temperature of 37.8C or higher even if you are testing negative on a lateral flow test.

 - If you do not yet have it, please download the NHS Covid-19/Protect Scotland app to your phone to enable contact tracing and (England only) QR scanning.

 - Ensure you leave home with enough clothing to keep warm bearing in mind that windows will be opened in the clinic to allow for ventilation.